jumpinjackie/forge-e33-mod/design/BLACK.md

 4BB
 Creature - Nevron
 Ward 2.
 This creature enters with a shield counter.
+(If it would be dealt damage or destroyed, remove a shield counter from it instead.)
 Gathers dark chroma — {4}{B}, {T}: Tap up to two target creatures.
 Summons dark spear — {2}{B}, {T}: This creature deals 2 damage to target creature.
 You gain 2 life.
 When this creature dies, target opponent creates a Lumina token.